sparshsah/foggy-demo/demo/ml/musings.md

 ## Bias-Variance Tradeoff

-Regularization or early stopping can help here.
+Regularization or early stopping can help with permitting a complex (low-bias, high-variance) model architecture without leading to overfitting.

 ## Ensemble Methods